Volume Specifications

 Volume Types

-We have three main volume types:
+We have two main volume types:

 • high-iops